awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/_index.en.md

 Click [Route 53 Application Recovery Controller](https://us-west-2.console.aws.amazon.com/route53recovery/home#/dashboard) to navigate to the Amazon Route 53 Recovery Controller console.

 We’re going to build a readiness check for our application.
-We have two running stacks, our hot primary in **us-east-1** and the hot secondary in **us-west-1**.
+We have two running stacks, our hot primary in **N. Virginia (us-east-1)** and the hot secondary in **N. California (us-west-1)**.
 We’re going to set up a **Recovery Group** composed of **cells** to represent the readiness of the application components across our regions.
 This will allow us to check the readiness of the application for failover.

 Our application is relatively simple.
-We’ll be representing it with two cells, once in **us-east-1** and one in **us-west-1**.
+We’ll be representing it with two cells, once in **N. Virginia (us-east-1)** and one in **N. California (us-west-1)**.
 It is possible to nest cells for more complex applications, as is visible in the diagram.
 Read through the Readiness check section, and then click **“create recovery group”** to proceed:

 {{< img intro.png >}}